rjagerman/Monubit/README.md

 To run Monubit you will need a web server capable of running the Symfony2 framework.
 This means we require the following:

-* An HTTP server (Apache for example)
+* An HTTP server (Apache for example).
-* PHP 5.4 or higher
+* PHP 5.4 or higher.
-* MySQL or a similar database management system
+* MySQL or a similar database management system.
-* Composer (script included in the root directory)
+* Composer (script included in the root directory).

 Furthermore, we recommend you install the following, even though it is not required to run the application:

-* A PHP bytecode cache (APC v3.13+ or XCache)
+* A PHP bytecode cache (APC v3.13+ or XCache).
-* The PHP intl package
+* The PHP intl package.
-* A command line interface with basic linux command functionality This means that if you are running windows we recommend you install conemu (terminal emulator) and cygwin (linux functionality)
+* A command line interface with basic linux command functionality.
+  This means that if you are running windows we recommend you install conemu (terminal emulator) and cygwin (linux functionality).

 2) Cloning from git
 ----------------------------------

 You have to clone this git repository into a directory of your webserver.
-Usually you will want to clone it into `htdocs` so that the /Monubit/web/ folder can directly be accessed by the browser, however other valid configurations do exist.
+Usually you will want to clone it into `htdocs` so that the `/Monubit/web/` folder can directly be accessed by the browser, however other valid configurations do exist.